 It is a parallel trend not typically discussed in the context of rising rates of asthma.
 According to the United States Department of Agriculture's (USDA) September 2008 report by Haley et al titled, Sugar and Sweeteners Outlook, the early 1980's also coincides with when the US food industry began a steady increase in their use of high fructose corn syrup (HFCS) as the preferred sweetener.

 According to the USDA, since 1985, the rise in sugar demand, although strong, has been moderate compared with the growth of corn sweeteners.
 In 1980, annual per capita consumption of HFCS was 16.9 pounds; by 1999 it had grown to 56.7 pounds.
 Thus by 1999 per capita consumption had grown by 235% from its 1980 levels.
 By 1999 Americans were consuming more than a pound per week of HFCS.

-While the biochemical processes linking aero- allergens and asthma have been studied extensively and are well understood, the mechanisms that link food "allergy" to chronic bronchitis and asthma are poorly understood.
+While the biochemical processes linking aero- allergens and asthma have been studied extensively and are well understood, the mechanisms that link excess free fructose to chronic bronchitis and asthma are poorly understood.
 Despite case report evidence linking episodes of chronic bronchitis and asthma to consumption of high fructose corn syrup, the disease remains medically unrecognized and unresearched.

 Between 1980 and 1994, average HFCS consumption climbed 196% to nearly a pound per person per week.

 These parallel trends when considered in the context of case report evidence linking consumption of a high fructose diet and HFCS to chronic bronchitis & asthma dictate that scientific research to study the disease is overdue.
 The potential gains from research in terms of improved health and reduced costs are high given the ubiquitous presence of HFCS in our food supply.